pstorozenko/pstorozenko.github.io/content/about.md

 * Fall 2023 - Now -- Innovation Lead@[Appsilon](https://appsilon.com/)

   Who's the Innovation Lead?
-Experienced engineer outside of regular projects who helps to make company future-ready.
+An experienced engineer outside of regular projects who helps to make company future-ready.
 [Glue work](https://www.noidea.dog/glue) is my work.
 I'm the go-to person that connects the tech team, delivery, marketing, sales, supports the board when it comes to new technologies, architectures, and methodologies, or innovation to put it simply.
 In the meantime, I try to code, below are some of the projects and initiatives I am or was involved in:
   * ML Systems Development
     * Architected and deployed image classification ML system using BentoML (FastAPI + Docker) on GCP Cloud Run, implementing cost-efficient serverless infrastructure
     * Developed high-performance data visualization dashboard for ML research, handling _a lot_ of data points and contributing to a [Nature publication](https://www.appsilon.com/post/interactive-cell-analysis)
     * Evaluated and implemented [Nextflow](https://www.appsilon.com/post/nextflow-for-computational-biology-workflows) for ML workflow management, resulting in successful client adoption and multiple project extensions
   * Technical Leadership
-    * Built LLM-powered application Flow, that is like customizable Claude Artifact, but for RShiny apps, Quarto reports and other applications.
+    * [Built LLM-powered application Flow](https://www.appsilon.com/post/llm-quarto-automation), this is like customizable Claude Artifact, but for RShiny apps, Quarto reports and other applications.
     * Created an open-source [Tapyr](https://github.com/Appsilon/tapyr-template) package for Shiny for Python application bootstrapping
     * Created full-stack architecture connecting ML models with modern frontend frameworks (React, Next.js, Observable Framework)
     * The main code reviewer for python code in the company.